intellivoid/Intellivoid-Python/README.md

 Feel free to file an issue if you find bugs and to contribute code via pull requests, but note that low quality or low effort contributions will be ignored.

+## WORK IN PROGRESS

+This project is not completed as it's currently being used to test the internal development builds of Intellivoid API.
+Incomplete code and or bugs may be a frequent yet expected occurrence in this project until the first version is officially released.

 ## Credits

 This library is developed by and copyrighted by Zi Xing Narrakas and/or Intellivoid and may only be used in compliance with the